mlflow/mlflow/examples/README.md

    * `wine_quality` is an example for MLflow projects.
 This uses the previously mentioned Wine Quality dataset and uses Elastic Net to predict quality.
 The example uses `MLproject` to setup a conda environment, define parameter types and defaults, entry point for training ... etc.
+* `sklearn_logisic_regression` is a simple ML flow with hooks to training data to MLflow tracking server.
 * `tensorflow` is an end-to-end one run example from train to predict.